sohan01fw/lazypick/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

-## 🔄 Alternatives Considered

-A clear and concise description of any alternative solutions or features you've considered.

 ## 📊 User Impact

 How would this feature benefit users?
 Please provide any relevant metrics or user stories.